Iowa State vs. Toledo Predictions & Picks - Women's NCAA Tournament First Round

 Iowa State Performance Insights

-- The Cyclones outscore opponents by 11.4 points per game (scoring 75.5 points per game to rank 30th in college basketball while giving up 64.1 per contest to rank 178th in college basketball) and have a +353 scoring differential overall.
+- The Cyclones are outscoring opponents by 11.4 points per game with a +353 scoring differential overall.
+They put up 75.5 points per game (30th in college basketball) and allow 64.1 per contest (176th in college basketball).

-- Iowa State's offense has been worse in Big 12 tilts this year, tallying 73.3 points per contest, compared to its season average of 75.5 PPG.
+- Iowa State's offense has been worse in Big 12 contests this season, scoring 73.3 points per contest, compared to its season average of 75.5 PPG.

-- The Cyclones post 78.1 points per game in home games, compared to 73.8 points per game on the road, a difference of 4.3 points per contest.
+- The Cyclones average 78.1 points per game in home games, compared to 73.8 points per game in road games, a difference of 4.3 points per contest.

 © 2023 Data Skrive.
 All rights reserved.